mnsavag/pathfinding-visualizer.github.io/README.md

 #### Change positions

-It is also possible to transfer the start and end positions
+It is also possible to transfer the start and end positions using drag-n-drop

 #### Buttons